sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 ### Sidenote: Log files
 It is important to understand architecture of *validator-engine* in order to understand log file structure: *validator-engine* acts as a **main process** that takes the command arguments, loads configs and then spawns **children processes / threads** that do actual job.
 Each process / thread writes into *it's own log file*.

-The log file you specify with *-l* parameter points to log file used by **main process**, each **thread** writes it's own log file that has `.threadN.log` appended to name of main log file.
+The log file you specify with `--logname` parameter points to log file used by **main process**, each **thread** writes it's own log file that has `.threadN.log` appended to name of main log file.
 Where N is number of the thread.

 As a result, during initiation two logs will be made: